copiousfreetime/hitimes/README.md

 Hitimes uses the internal ruby `Process::clock_gettime()` to get the highest granularity time increment possible.
-Generally this is nanosecond resolution, or whatever the hardware chip in the CPU supports.
+Generally this is nanosecond resolution, or whatever the hardware in the CPU supports.

 ## Support